hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/deployment.md

 module.exports.dependencies = ['DAOToken'];
 ```

 The tag 'DAO' is set so that the Timelock and Governor can be deployed individually with `npx hardhat deploy --tags DAO`.
-There is also a dependency for the DAOToken, because the Governor takes an argument for the address of the DAOToken.
-Fortunately, the deploy script takes care of this automatically, but it gives us flexibility to deploy contracts individually.
+(The other tags are 'CLM8' for NetEmissionsTokenNetwork.sol and 'DAOToken' for DAOToken.sol.)
+We also see a dependency for the contract DAOToken, because the Governor takes an argument for the address of the DAOToken so it must be deployed first.
+If a tag is deployed individually and the dependency is not yet deployed or not located in the `deployments/` folder, the script will automatically deploy the dependency, otherwise it will reuse the already deployed contract defined in the `deployments/` folder.
+This use of dependencies and tags makes it easier to deploy contracts individually if ever necessary.

 ### hardhat-deploy